SehamAlghamdi/AraTar/README.md

-# AraTar Corpus
+# AraTar

-Welcome to the AraTar corpus repository.
+Welcome to the AraTar repository.
 AraTar is the first comprehensive corpus designed to support the fine-grained detection of Arabic hate speech targets.
 This task consists of two parts: Hate Type Detection (Task 1) and Hate Target Identification (Task 2).
 This corpus is annotated with hate types and hate targets, facilitating the development of multi-label classification methods for automatically detecting both the types and targets of hate speech.

 ## Corpus Overview